dassl-uiuc/MEGALON-artifact/README.md

 # MEGALON: Efficient Data Sharing for Partly Coherent CXL Memory

-This repo is the artifact for:\
+This repo is the artifact for:
-MEGALON: Efficient Data Sharing for Partly Coherent CXL Memory
+> _MEGALON: Efficient Data Sharing for Partly Coherent CXL Memory_,
+> Jiyu Hu, Seokjoo Cho, Landon Johnson, Kiran Hombal, Shreesha G. Bhat, Marcos K. Aguilera, Ramnatthan Alagappan, Aishwarya Ganesan,
+> 20th USENIX Symposium on Operating Systems Design and Implementation, OSDI '26

+To reproduce the experiments corresponding to the accepted version of the paper, switch to tag `artifact-eval-v1`.

 ## Getting Started